Tom Downie: Career

 Through the rest of Downie's career, he was only ever used in the AFL as a replacement ruckman for when Shane Mumford was injured.
 His inexperience at the top level showed and, in general, the Giants suffered when Mumford wasn't available.
 Downie had been suffering from anxiety and taking medication for it, but in 2016 he decided to wean himself off of it, thinking that he had recovered and no longer needed it.
 In a pre-season game in 2017 Downie walked off the ground having a severe panic attack.
 Due to a struggle with anxiety, he was then moved to Greater Western Sydney's long-term injury list before deciding to leave football altogether.

-Downie made a comeback to football in 2019 with Old Scotch in the VAFA Premier B and won the competition best and fairest award.
+Downie made a comeback to football in 2019, joining the Old Scotch Football Club in the Victorian Amateur Football Association (VAFA).
+He was awarded the GT Moore Medal for the best and fairest player in Premier B, finishing with 27 votes.

 He was then recruited by VFL team Williamstown and, up until the end of 2022, has played 22 games and kicked 6 goals, winning the Gerry Callahan Medal for the best and fairest player for Williamstown in 2022 and making the VFL Team-of-the-Year.